iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 1. The independent value functions increase policy diversity and improve exploration capabilities.
 2. The independent value functions are ensemble learning <d-cite key="krawczyk2017ensemble"></d-cite> , making the PPO algorithm more robust in unstable multi-agent environments.
 3. Each agent having its own value function can be seen as an implicit credit assignment <d-cite key="foerster2018counterfactual"></d-cite>.

+With this blog post, we aim to broaden awareness for the MAIPPO class of algorithms, beyond the well-known MAPPO method alone.
+We believe the full MAIPPO family holds untapped potential which deserves exploration.